-11. Motions for summary judgment shall be accompanied by a joint statement of the material facts that the parties agree are not in dispute.
-The joint statement shall include - for each undisputed fact - citations to admissible evidence.
-The parties shall comply with the procedures set forth in Civil Local Rule 56-2(b).
+9. Motions for summary judgment must be accompanied by a joint statement of the material facts that the parties agree are not in dispute.
+The joint statement must include - for each undisputed fact - citations to admissible evidence.
+The parties must comply with the procedures set forth in Civil Local Rule 56-2(b).
 The parties may not file - and the Court will not consider - separate statements of undisputed facts.
 Failure to stipulate to an undisputed fact without a reasonable basis for doing so may result in sanctions.
 See Civil L. R. 56-2(b).

-10 IT IS SO ORDERED.
+IT IS SO ORDERED.

-LAUREL BEELER United States Magistrate Judge
+United States Magistrate Judge